 The integrated RD3 radio/CD player is a good radio; nonetheless some try to replace it with a later head unit.
 Adaptors are available to fit later head units and retain the remote read-out and controls.
-Personally I can't see the point as the existing receiver is well up to the job in (let's face it) cars that are now (December, 2017) mostly ten years old.
+Personally I can't see the point as the existing receiver is well up to the job in (let's face it) cars that are now (April, 2019) mostly twelve and more years old.

 This would have cost £1,020 back in 2006

 The original Sat-Nav firmware on my yellow car was version 5.42 and worked well, though the Sat-Nav information dated back to 2005.
 To update to the Sat-Nav 2013/4 discs required a firmware update; these are occasionally available on ebay.